jfrerich/plugin-release-process/README.md

 **Create a commit with new version**

-* verify No existing Security issues \(must have admin access\)
+* Verify No existing Security issues (using [Updating Security Alerts Through CLI](#updating-security-alerts-through-cli))
-  * will show as message below commits, branches, releases banner and above branch pulldown menu
+  * If security issues exist, submit PR and merge before bumping version
 * `git pull` on the master branch in your local plugin repository to prepare for creating a branch
 * `git checkout -b bump-version-vX.X.X` to create a branch to perform the necessary edits
 * Edit `plugin.json` and bump the plugin’s `version` field in the json object.
 This file is located in the root directory of the plugin
-* Run `make` to build the plugin and update the plugin manifest files.
+* `make apply` to update the plugin manifest files.
 The manifest files exist for server and webapp plugin directories.
-Possible manifest files are `server/manifest.go`, `webapp/src/manifest.ts` and `webapp/src/manifest.js`
-  * `make apply` is available sometime and will propogate manifest info to server/ and webapp/
+  * Possible manifest files are `server/manifest.go`, `webapp/src/manifest.ts` and `webapp/src/manifest.js`
 * `git status` verify no untracked files will get added with following git -A
 * `git add -A` if the make target builds successfully to add the files for commiting
 * `git commit -m “Bump version to 1.1.2”` to commit the new commit